EricStratosphere/Food-Inventory-System/README.md

 # **Save and Savor**

 ## **1. Introduction**
 Save and Savor is a personal food inventory system designed to help users efficiently manage their food supplies.
-The system enables users to add, update, edit, and delete food items while providing timely notifications for items nearing expiration.
+The system enables users to add, update, and delete food items while providing timely notifications for items nearing expiration.

 This application aligns with **Sustainable Development Goal 2 (Zero Hunger)** and was developed as part of a hackathon competition at **Visayas State University** to promote food sustainability and reduce waste.

 ## **2. Features**
-- **Inventory Management**: Add, update, edit, and delete food items with ease.
+- **Inventory Management**: Add, update, and delete food items with ease.
 - **Expiration Tracking**: Receive notifications when food items are nearing expiration.
 - **Comprehensive Overview**: Get a clear and accurate view of your food inventory.
 - **User-Friendly Interface**: Simple and intuitive design for effortless use.